smallbigcake/CybersecurityStudy/CISSP/domain/6-security-assessment-and-testing.md

 An interface is an interaction point with a system.
 Examples include the user interface (UI), which provides a way for a human user to interact with a system, and APIs, which are used for system-to-system interaction.
 UIs often take the form of a graphical user interface (GUI) with windows and menus or text-based interaction using a command-line interface (CLI).
 APIs may be implemented using a variety of methods like Representational State Transfer (REST) APIs for web applications, inter-process communication (IPCs), and remote procedure calls (RPCs).

+Three types of interfaces should be tested during the software testing process:
+* **Application Programming Interfaces (APIs)**
+Offer a standardized way for code modules to interact and may be exposed to the outside world through web services.
+Developers must test APIs to ensure that they enforce all security requirements.
+* **User Interfaces (UIs)**
+Examples include graphical user interfaces (GUIs) and command-line interfaces.
+UIs provide end users with the ability to interact with the software.
+Interface tests should include reviews of all user interfaces to verify that they function properly.
+* **Physical Interfaces**
+Exist in some applications that manipulate machinery, logic controllers, or other objects in the physical world.
+Software testers should pay careful attention to physical interfaces because of the potential consequences if they fail.

 Evaluating interface functionality and security is a critical part of system testing.
 Security controls should be implemented in interfaces to support security goals of confidentiality, via access controls, or nonrepudiation, via logging of actions executed using the interface.
 Interface testing may be part of standard software development testing conducted by developers and is also a key element in security testing activities overseen by security practitioners, such as vulnerability assessments, penetration tests, and security testing like breach simulations.